jackricketts/Health-Device-Simulation/README.md

 README.md - the documentation file that you are currently reading.

-HOW TO RUN PROGRAM:
-1. Ensure that all source files exist, as well as /Forms and /Resources contain the required files as detailed above.
-2. Open the 'team28comp3004.pro' file in QT Creator.
-3. Press the 'run' button.

-HOW TO USE THE PROGRAM:
-1. Create and modify/delete profiles as required, using the main screen within the UI.
-2. Submit scans by pressing 'new scan' then filling out the simulated sensor values as required.
-3. Submit the scan.
-4. View scan results by selecting a profile, then clicking on the result in the results dropdown pane.
-5. Battery charging will be required after submitting multiple scans, use the 'Charge Battery' button on any screen to modify the battery percentage.
-Scans cannot be completed if the battery charge is insufficient.
-Each scan currently expends 5%.

-Made by Hakan Khan, Ben Granger, and Jack Ricketts (NOT AFFILIATED WITH RADOTECH, THIS IS JUST A PROJECT BASED ON IT) All drawings made by Hakan Khan
+Made by Hakan Khan, Ben Granger, and Jack Ricketts (NOT AFFILIATED WITH RADOTECH, THIS IS JUST A PROJECT BASED ON IT)

+All drawings made by Hakan Khan